Pierce County, ND Marriage License Information

 Is a common law marriage a legal option for me instead of undergoing a conventional marriage?

 No, Pierce County will not issue marriage licenses for common law marriages.
-Wisconsin does not recognize common law marriages.
+North Dakota does not recognize common law marriages.
 Not even if you were common law married in another state.
 Very few states still do.

 Can I legally marry my cousin?